tizu69/spellmagica/proposal.md

 Like the old "syntax", the last item in the array is the "uppermost" stack item, that is to say, the iota of the top of the stack.

 This proposal proposes a JSON-based tree syntax for types.
 Depending on the implementation in Hexcasting, this may be another format, like XML, a Builder pattern in Code, or something else with similar structure.
-Tools that export documentation to JSON (like HexBug) should use `inputs` and `outputs` keys to indicate input and output types, both of which are an array.
+HexBug exports and patchouli entries should use `inputs` and `outputs` keys to indicate input and output types, both of which are an array.

 As such, any type root should be an array.
 If no input or output types are given, this proposal suggests an empty array, `[]`, although a `null` may also be feasible.
 This should not be mixed, so choose globally.